opensource-force/osf-blog/content/posts/you_are_not_a_number/part_10/index.md

 [oh-the-forties-were-a-looong-time-ago]: https://www.nationalgeographic.com/history/article/141207-world-war-advertising-consumption-anniversary-people-photography-culture
 [flatiron]: https://en.wikipedia.org/wiki/Flat_Iron_Building_(Chicago)

-[^9]: "These jamokes reneged on so many dumb promises this time, but the one that I think just really sums it all up is Haven, the healthcare venture that Warren Buffet and Jeff Bezos started to fix healthcare.
-It shudown unceremoniously in 2021, after doing nothing.
-The second richest man on Earth just gives up after a couple of years, because something's too hard, what a ballsack."
+[^9]: These jamokes reneged on so many dumb promises during this time, but the one that I think just really sums it all up is Haven, the healthcare venture that Warren Buffet and Jeff Bezos started to fix healthcare.
+It shutdown unceremoniously in 2021, after doing nothing.
+The second richest man on Earth just gives up after a couple of years, because something's too hard, what a ballsack.